olrea/openai-cpp/README.md

 }
 ```

 You can use a [std::reference_wrapper](http://en.cppreference.com/w/cpp/utility/functional/reference_wrapper) as shown in [examples/09-instances.cpp](examples/09-instances.cpp).

-This strategy is useful if you have to manage several OpenAI-CPP instances.
+This strategy is useful if you have to manage several OpenAI-CPP instances with different secret keys.

 ## Troubleshooting